AFC Ajax: Future Cup

 Established in 2010, the AEGON Future Cup is an international friendly tournament for Under-17 youth teams, which is organized by AFC Ajax and their main sponsor, the insurance company AEGON.
 The tournament is held each year at the Johan Cruyff Arena and at the Sportpark De Toekomst, the team's training ground, which also inspired the name of the competition, since De Toekomst in Dutch means The Future.
 Every year during the Easter weekend, six U-17 teams are invited to participate in the competition, while the seventh place for the contesters is reserved for the winners of the "Craques Mongeral AEGON Future Cup" in Brazil, the sister competition of the tournament in South America.
 Youth teams from top clubs such as Manchester United, Bayern Munich, Milan and many more have participated in the competition over the years.
-Ajax are the most successful club of the tournament, having won the trophy a total of five times.
+Ajax is the most successful club of the tournament, having won the trophy a total of five times.